VicDario/petva-backend/README.md

             "email": "some email",
             "name": "some name",
             "lastname": "some lastname",
-            "speciality": "some speciality",
             "password": "some password"
         }
-- `[POST] /api/fundation/login` Log in a fundation.
+- `[POST] /api/fundation/login` Log in a foundation.
+    Foundation must be logged in
     JSON body must have this data:

       {